videogorillas/live4io/_posts/2018-10-16-can_not_connect_camera.md

 ![data upload](/assets/android_data_upload_framed_small.jpg)

-**Q**: Camera not found.
+**Q**: We were unable to connect to your GoPro.
+Camera not found.
 Not connect.
 Not connecting after everything was done.
 Seems like i cant connect my camera.
 This time I can't connect completely the go pro.

 **A**: Looks like your wifi disconnects from GoPro because of some setting on the phone which doesn't let it keep connected to a network that doesn't provide internet.